sergera/mc2-solidity/docs/StrategyWallet.md

 Both are parameterized in the constructor (`address(0)` for no Admin), and after contract creation the backer can:
 - redeem Pool tokens from a `StrategyPool`
-- change the Admin account
 - revoke the Admin account
 - change the Backer account

 , and the Admin can:
 - redeem Pool tokens from a `StrategyPool`
+- revoke the Admin account
 - change the Admin account
-- revoke the Admin account

 ## Backer Only Functions
 Functions that can only be called by the contract's backer (parameterized in the constructor), this contract only has one, which is responsible for changing the Backer account itself.